 The last point in terms of how do you know if a group is formed or not is what’s called Response Together.

 Example.
 If you ask people to take notes and if most of the people start writing at the same time, whoa, that’s really high formed.
 If you’re going to find that some people take notes and some people don’t, it’s a split group.

 So it’s better if you can, try to get everyone to do the same thing at the same time.

 Example.
 Literally, in the military, if you were going to a meeting, your book would be closed.
 Your paper would be here.
 You’re not allowed to touch them until the person in charge tells you to open the book to page 25.
 If you all open at the same time, it works better.

 How do you know this is true?
 Right now, it happens to be my favorite sports season: The NBA postseason.
-People are just doing all kinds of crazy athletic ability.
+People are just doing all kinds of crazy athletic abilities.
 I like watching it every night.
 But if you do watch any kind of a sports event called basketball – high school, college, pros – they have about a dozen balls out there and everyone is shooting the ball.
 And then about three or four minutes before the game starts, they form two lines and they do layups.
 Why don’t they continue to do their individual shooting?

 Because you have to form them as a team.